NecipAkgz/fhevm-example-factory/docs/basic/decryption/user-decrypt-multiple-values.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * @notice Decrypting multiple encrypted values of different types for a user.
+ * @notice Decrypting multiple encrypted values (ebool, euint32, euint64) for a user.
- *         Shows how to handle ebool, euint32, and euint64 in one contract.
- *         Each value requires individual permission grants - there's no batching
+ *         Highlights that each value requires individual permission grants,
- *         for permissions (unlike input proofs).
-Demonstrates the pattern of
- *         granting allowThis() for each value separately.
+ *         as there is no batching for FHE.allow() or FHE.allowThis().
  *
- * @dev Each value needs separate permission grants (no batching).
- *      ⚠️ Cannot batch permission grants - must call allow() for each value!
+ * @dev Individual permissions are required for each encrypted value.
  */
 contract UserDecryptMultipleValues is ZamaEthereumConfig {
     ebool private _encryptedBool;